Tenteed/homespaces/README.md

 Must have:

-- List of all installed applications
+- [ ] List of all installed applications
+- [ ] Running a single application
+- [ ] Running multiple applications and keeping track of them
+- [ ] Integrating with Virtual Desktop API to spawn necessary processes
-- Creating a homespace - a way of interacting with Windows Explorer so that only selected application shows (without choice)
+- [ ] Creating a homespace
-- Adding applications to a homespace
+- [ ] Adding applications to a homespace
-- Homespace file - so that it can be saved and loaded from
+- [ ] Homespace file - so that it can be saved and loaded from

 Nice to have: